Department of Health and Human Services - Federal Departments

 The Department of Health and Human Services directs the Food and Drug Administration which primarily focuses on approving in products are safe enough for the Aamerican public.

 Who does the Department of Health and Human Services hire?

 Jobs within the HHS range from doctors, pharmacists and chemists who make critical decisions about the safety of our nations food and medicine research the latest infectious diseases and treatments to social service workers who strive to distribute Social Security Benefits as effectively as possible and ensure everyone has access to affordable healthcare.

-In 2016, the most common occupation employed by the Department of Health and Human Services was Consumer Safety at 2,929 employees.
-The second largest occupation was General Health Science with 2,838 employees.
+In 2017, the most common occupation employed by the Department of Health and Human Services was General Health Science at 3,075 employees.
+The second largest occupation was Consumer Safety with 3,042 employees.

 HHSs headquarters is located in Washington D.C. and has 10 other offices throughout the country.
 These satellite offices are located in Boston, New York, Philadelphia, Atlanta, Chicago, Dallas, Kansas City, Denver, San Francisco, and Seattle.

 History of the Department of Health and Human Services

 The Department of Health and Human Services was created as part of the Reorganization Act of 1939.
 The Reformation Act created a two year period of widespread change within the federal government.
 During this two-year period the President was granted permission to create, remove and change positions within the executive branch within certain limits and under legislative veto.